shaheenery/udacity_ds_and_a_project3/README.md

 The time complexity for this problem is O(n log(n)) as the requirements dictate.
 I decided to use a merge sort, albeit reversed (high to low).
 A mergesort has that time complexity in the best, average, and worst cases.
 Once a sorted list is obtained I  divide the integers in to two arrays and then join them as characters before a final conversion to integers.
 These find steps takes a comparatively inconsequencial amount of time on the order of O(n).

 The space complexity is O(n) where n is the size of the input array, as is expected with a merge sort implementation.
+In the `rearrange_digits` method I store two temporary arrays `one` and `two` which when combined use the same space as n.
+A complexity of O(2n) simplifies to O(n)

 ------